teamcarry11/teamcarry11/readme.md

-│        but in code that lasts. we build for thirty                      │ │        years, not thirty days. each decision made                       │ │        with care for the long term.                                     │ │                                                                         │ │        the star card speaks of hope, of guidance,                       │ │        of finding one's way in darkness. we carry                       │ │        this light forward, sharing knowledge freely,                    │ │        building tools that others can use and learn.                    │ │                                                                         │ │        aquarius is the water bearer, the one who                        │ │        brings life to dry places. we bring knowledge                    │ │        to those who seek it, code to those who                          │ │        need it, wisdom to those who are ready.                          │ │                                                                         │ │        email: kj3x39@gmail.com                                          │ │        github: @kae3g                                                   │ │        instagram: @risc.love                                            │
+│        but in code that lasts. we build for thirty                      │ │        years, not thirty days. each decision made                       │ │        with care for the long term.                                     │ │        email: kj3x39@gmail.com                                          │ │        github: @kae3g                                                   │
+│        instagram: @risc.love                                            │